 Start with a Warm Up

-Since yoga involves stretching muscles, it is best to start with a few warm up exercises first.
+Since yoga involves stretching muscles, it is best to start with a few warm-up exercises first.
 This includes lunges, kickbacks, twists and even a few jumping jacks.
 A 5-minute warm up period is ideal.

 You can also include low-impact yoga poses such as the cobra and the warrior as beginning exercises to help lubricate the muscles.
 The loosening of muscles helps the body relax to take on the more difficult poses.

 For this simple pose, stand with your legs squared up with your hips.
 Fold the body in half and extend the arms out slightly.
-The idea is to remain comfortable but feel a slight muscle stretch at the same time.
+The idea is to remain comfortable but feels a slight muscle stretch at the same time.
 Move the arms forward slightly, keeping your palms flat.

 Increase the intensity by pressing upward on your feet to rest on the balls of the feet.
 Hold the position for 15 to 20 breaths and release.